 I would personally get them happy in their new cage together and give them a few days to adjust before letting them free roam together.
 Otherwise if Luna gets a scare or they have a go at each other she might run and hide and then it'll be difficult to get her out.
 Always a 'rule of note' the longer a scared rat stays out the more scared they become.

 Now, having said all that, it hasn't always worked 100% I still use different methods based on the rats personalities etc some intros take ages and others very quick with little incident.
 Some I have used other methods as well and some took months of short visits everyday and eventually I got a different cage completely.
 Some people put a drop of vanilla essence on the bums above their tails but again, that doesn't always work.

 It does sound like they'll be fine, aside from being shy, scared and/or inquisitive, which are normal.
 Just make sure you've cleaned the cage well and please let us know how it goes

 Edited by Rattieroos, 02 June 2017 - 01:00 PM.

-Always remembered, always in my heart, RIP my children: Sandy (our first ratty love) Pepper, Mickey, Snowy, Cloudy, Kellogs, Snoekie, Thing 1, Wotnot, Thing 2, Mischief, Monty, Barney, Seamus, Dolores aka Dilly, Jerry, Brian, Alfred, Patches, Stewie, Squeak, Bubble, Treble, Hayley, Onyx, Milo, Roxie, baby Bailey, FiFi, Bass and Bangerang
+Always remembered, always in my heart, RIP my children: Sandy (our first ratty love) Pepper, Mickey, Snowy, Cloudy, Kellogs, Snoekie, Thing 1, Wotnot, Thing 2, Mischief, Monty, Barney, Seamus, Dolores aka Dilly, Jerry, Brian, Alfred, Patches, Stewie, Squeak, Bubble, Treble, Hayley, Onyx, Milo, Roxie, baby Bailey, FiFi, Bass, Bangerang and Emo

 RIP my doggy loves: Andy and Toffee, loved and missed forever